unicode-org/icu/docs/userguide/transforms/general/index.md

 UCharacter API to start and continue identifier names.
 Finally, 'filter' is a valid UnicodeSet pattern.

-*As of ICU 2.0, the filter must be enclosed in brackets.
+:point_right: **Note**: *As of ICU 2.0, the filter must be enclosed in brackets.
 Top-level Perl-style patterns are unsupported in 2.0.*

 ## ICU Transliterators